I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 Hull’s dock were filled in and made parks and grim shopping centres years before I came here.

-But the dropping off of the fishing industry wasn’t the cause of the hardship and aridity of the Hull I knew.
+But the dropping off of the fishing industry wasn’t the cause of the hardship of the Hull I knew.
 It was the falling off of the industries that had moved in after the ships had gone that was causing the damage and the impoverishment that I saw – and the rest of the country knew but did its best to ignore.

 “A northern town” was how Hull was described in the newspapers during the second world war bombing.
 Nameless anonymity to protect the plans and morale of the rest of the country.